The Prevention Awareness Crew

 Sexual Assault Prevention

-PAC members work in sexual assault prevention on the ASU campus.
+PAC members work in sexual assault prevention on the Adams State campus.
 National statistics suggest that 1 in 4 women will experience a sexual assault by the time they complete a college education.
-For first year women at ASU, an assault is most likely to occur between the time she arrives on campus and the Thanksgiving holiday.
+For first year women at Adams State, an assault is most likely to occur between the time she arrives on campus and the Thanksgiving holiday.

 Through awareness projects and classroom and campus presentations, PAC members spread information on how to protect oneself from sexual assault, and how to receive services if a sexual assault occurs.